-After picking up this Everlane pair I think I’ll be listing my other pair on Poshmark.
-There is just something about these pants that says “yeah, I have an office job, but like, whatever, you know?”
+Straight Leg Crop first: I love the light color of these pants–more of a “bone” or some other fancy word for off-white than my white jeans.
+The high waist on these makes them look somewhat adult, but there is just something about these pants that says “yeah, I have an office job, but like, whatever, you know?”
 Which is pretty much how I want to feel and look if I must dress up.

 Then I switched into a tank top and flats and wore these to dinner.
 I felt, vaguely, like I was attempting to adhere to a country club dress code.
 Yet I also felt like a huge hipster, which was very appropriate for our rooftop drinks agenda in Denver.

-A word on sizing: I thrifted these in a size 6, my usual pant size.
+Some notes on sizing: I thrifted these in a size 6, my usual pant size.
 The internet reviews say to size down one.
 I can see how that would make the waist tighter but 1) who wants that after eating a bunch of tater tots for dinner on a roof and 2) I have a pretty straight waist-to-hip ratio (my pants don’t usually gap in the back) so I found sticking to my usual size to be a better choice.